JordanIschard/Mechanized-Wormholes/README.md

 ## Dependencies

-The formalization depends on the library `MMaps` findable in the coq community [git](https://github.com/coq-community/coq-mmaps).
+The formalization depends on the library `MMaps` available on the coq community [git](https://github.com/coq-community/coq-mmaps).

 ## Introduction

 This project is a formalization of a lambda-calculus with pairs, recursion and arrow terms (`arr`, `first` and `(>>>)`).
-It is a simplification of the main formalization findable on the [main branch](https://github.com/JordanIschard/Mechanized-Wormholes) of the repository.
+It is a simplification of the main formalization available at the [main branch](https://github.com/JordanIschard/Mechanized-Wormholes) of the repository.

 ## Statistics